 To broaden Three’s smartphone portfolio, Fok said the company is interested in offering Nokia Oyj (NOK1V)’s new phones using Microsoft Corp.
-(MSFT)’s Windows 8 software.
+(MSFT:US)’s Windows 8 software.
 He would be “surprised” if talks with the Finnish handset maker weren’t already underway, he said.

 Three reported 28.9 million customers in Europe as of March 28.
 Hutchison, which invests in ports, retail, utilities, property as well as phone networks, is scheduled to report first-half earnings on Aug.
 2.

 Hutchison’s shares rose as much as 1.6 percent to HK$69.70 and were up 1.3 percent as of 2:11 p.m. in Hong Kong.
 The stock had gained 5.5 percent this year through July 27.

 A group of Li-controlled companies last week agreed to agreed to pay 645 million pounds ($1 billion) in cash for Wales & West Utilities Ltd. to almost double the size of the gas transmission businesses his companies control in the U.K.

 Fok yesterday confirmed the Hong Kong conglomerate’s interest in acquiring a stake in Manchester Airports Group, owner of Britain’s busiest airport outside of London.

 The company aims to increase European investments this year as it benefits from growth in telecommunications, skin care, container terminals and the region’s “quite recession-proof” utilities industry, he said.

 To contact the reporter on this story: Cornelius Rahn in Vienna at firstname.lastname@example.org